-III.
+II.
 FACTUAL BACKGROUND

 The Kentucky Association files with the state a collective tariff for intrastate household goods movers in Kentucky.
 The tariff sets forth the rates these would-be competitors must charge for their moving services.
-The state has statutes in place establishing that rates are to be reasonable and not excessive to consumers.
-However, the state officials responsible for tariff issues take virtually no steps to review the substance of the tariffs.
-They do not collect business
+(Subsection A. below) The state has statutes in place establishing that rates are to be reasonable and not excessive to consumers.
+(Subsection B. below) However, the state officials responsible for tariff issues take virtually no steps to review the substance of the tariffs.
+They do not collect business data, they take no procedural steps to assure public input on rate levels, and they do not conduct a substantive review of the rates in the tariffs.
+(Subsection C. below)